valentine/hackerspace.sg/contents/membership/_index/main.markdown

 Members are invited to leave their stuff at the Hackerspace, with the understanding that other members and guests may [use, handle, break and discard them](http://hackerspaces.org/wiki/The_Old_Hardware_Pattern).
 This includes, but is not limited to: computers, keyboards, mice, chargers, furniture, and toys.
 Please label your items.

 Please clear all personal belongings from your desk when you leave Hackerspace for the day.
-(This doesn't apply to the desks and personal belongings of members who are subscribed to the Sponsor tier.)
+(This doesn't apply to the desks and personal belongings of members who are subscribed to the Dedicated tier.)
 Please be considerate to fellow members and guests.

 ___